-Lower product penetration in countries such as India and Brazil is expected to be a key opportunity, with a number of end users willing to invest in digital cameras.
+Lower product penetration in countries such as India and Brazil is expected to be a key opportunity, with several end-users willing to invest in digital cameras.
 The market in North America and Europe is expected to benefit from the increasing replacement demand, and innovation remains the key growth strategy.
-Rise in disposable income coupled with the trend of users upgrading to more expensive products is expected to contribute to increased profitability for market participants over the forecast period.
+The rise in disposable income coupled with the trend of users upgrading to more expensive products is expected to contribute to increased profitability for market participants over the forecast period.

-The surging smartphone adoption is another major factor that has considerably impacted the demand for the digital cameras especially compact point & shoot cameras.
-The advent of high-resolution camera phones can be a possible threat for the demand for cameras, since users can use their readily accessible mobile devices for capturing images.
+The surging smartphone adoption is another major factor that has considerably impacted the demand for digital cameras especially compact point & shoot cameras.
+The advent of high-resolution camera phones can be a possible threat to the demand for cameras since users can use their readily accessible mobile devices for capturing images.

 Global Digital Camera Unit Shipments, by Product Segment, 2012

 North America had been leading the market in the recent past; however, Asia Pacific is expected to be the largest market during the forecast period.
-Ownership penetration for digital cameras has reached maturity in North America and Europe, especially in the U.S., Germany, UK and France, due to which first time buyer demand has consistently declined in these markets over the past few years.
-Additionally, economic turmoil in Europe has seen consumers constrain on consumer goods such as digital cameras.
+Ownership penetration for digital cameras has reached maturity in North America and Europe, especially in the U.S., Germany, UK, and France, due to which first-time buyer demand has consistently declined in these markets over the past few years.
+Additionally, economic turmoil in Europe has seen consumers constrain consumer goods such as digital cameras.
 Digital camera demand in North America and Europe is expected to be driven by replacement demand from existing compact camera users.

-North America digital camera unit shipments are expected to reach 37,488.2 thousand units in 2020, growing at a CAGR of 6.1% from 2013 to 2020.
-U.S. dominates the North American market, accounting for over 80% of total shipments in 2012.
-Germany was the largest digital camera market in Europe, with estimated sales 8.8 million units in 2012.
+North America's digital camera unit shipments are expected to reach 37,488.2 thousand units in 2020, growing at a CAGR of 6.1% from 2013 to 2020.
+The U.S. dominates the North American market, accounting for over 80% of total shipments in 2012.
+Germany was the largest digital camera market in Europe, with estimated sales of 8.8 million units in 2012.

-Asia Pacific digital camera market has grown significantly over the last decade, and accounted for over 33% of total global shipments in 2012.
-Income growth of consumers in China, India and other South-east Asian countries, coupled with low ownership levels is expected to enhance the region’s market presence over the next six years.
-RoW is also expected to witness rapid growth over the next few years due to the vast scope for product penetration in Latin America.
+Asia Pacific digital camera market has grown significantly over the last decade and accounted for over 33% of total global shipments in 2012.
+Income growth of consumers in China, India, and other South-east Asian countries, coupled with low ownership levels is expected to enhance the region’s market presence over the next six years.
+The roW is also expected to witness rapid growth over the next few years due to the vast scope for product penetration in Latin America.
 Brazil is expected to be a key market opportunity for industry participants.